id7604ug/Wishlist-AWS/README.md

 ### Tests

-With postgres, the user needs permission to create tables in the DB In postgres shell `psql` type
+With postgres, the user needs permission to create tables in the DB.
+In postgres shell `psql` type

 ` alter user travel createdb; `